chiperoo/RepData_PeerAssessment1/PA1_template.md

 ## 1 10766.19      10766.19
 ```

-When imputing step values by using the mean values:
+When imputing missing step values with the mean values :

 * The median changes a little bit
 * The mean does not change
+* The imputed mean and median are the same

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels - `weekday` and `weekend` indicating whether a given date is a weekday or weekend day